edouardkoehn/EE-559/README.md

 ```bash
 poetry add numpy
 ```
 It would automatically install and udpate the pyproject.toml file.
-If you didn't specifie it, it would add it to the tool.poetry.dependencies.
+If you didn't specifiy it, it would add it to the tool.poetry.dependencies.

 - to add an dependancy with poetry to a specific group
 ```bash